a-gram/audioneex/docs/examples.rst

 * ``TCDataStore`` - This driver provides access to `Tokyo Cabinet
   <http://fallabs.com/tokyocabinet/>`_, a memory-mapped, key-value store management
   library.
-It is an “embedded database", so that's the right choice for deploying ACR applications on embedded or mobile devices for on-device recognition (that is without the need to access a database over a network).
+It is a small in-process database, so that's the right choice for deploying ACR applications on embedded or mobile devices for on-device recognition (that is without the need to access a database over a network).